-For years I lived the gluten free lifestyle and struggled through figuring out which traditional food items were gluten free and which were not.
+For years I lived a gluten-free lifestyle and struggled to figure out which traditional food items were gluten-free, and which were not.

 What brand of hash browns are gluten free?

-There are a few hash browns that are naturally gluten free.
-Ore-Ida and Simply Potatoes hash browns are gluten free.
-But THMers don’t get excited just yet because both of them contain a little known ingredient called dextrose that spikes you blood sugar and isn’t an ideal ingredient.
+There are a few hash browns that are naturally gluten-free.
+Ore-Ida and Simply Potatoes hash browns are gluten-free.
+But THMers don't get excited just yet because both of them contain a little-known ingredient called dextrose that spikes your blood sugar and isn't an ideal ingredient.

 Occasionally I will add some potatoes (1 cup of freshly shredded potatoes) to this recipe to give it an even more potato flavor.
-However if you chose to do that you will be in crossover mode.
-Keeping it as is will leave you in S territory.
+However, if you choose to do that you will be in crossover mode.
+Keeping it as-is will leave you in S territory.

-You can find other delicious veggie and low carb recipes in my Free Healing Harvest Cookbook!
+You can find other delicious veggie and low-carb recipes through my THM Starter Pack!

 Cauliflower Hash Browns Recipe

-This cauliflower hash brown recipe just might be another one that I return to time and time again during the holiday season.
-As a low carb hash brown casserole it is a great one to keep around when the off plan treats start coming at you!
+This cauliflower hash brown recipe just might be another one that I return to repeatedly during the holiday season.
+As a low-carb hash brown casserole, it is a great one to keep around when the off-plan treats start coming at you!

 The Low Carb Hash Brown Casserole

-It’s time to dive into the actual recipe!
-As you may have guessed the main portion of this look alike low carb hash brown casserole is the cauliflower!
-You can used the shredded cauliflower, but the recipe calls for rice cauliflower since it is the easiest!
+It's time to dive into the actual recipe!
+As you may have guessed the main portion of this look-alike low-carb hash brown casserole is the cauliflower!
+You can use shredded cauliflower, but the recipe calls for rice cauliflower since it is the easiest!

 As usual, I love recipes that you can throw all the ingredients into the same pan you are cooking in, us mama's got to keep our meals simple, simple, simple.
 To make this recipe you will literally throw everything into the same pan you are cooking in and bake away!